 The below is a list of highlighted features and not an exhaustive list.
 Features are standard unless otherwise noted.

 3 Series Gran Turismo

-The 3 Series Gran Turismo is a new four-door coupe like hatchback version of BMW's compact luxury car.
-Though styling cues are shared with the 3 Series Sport Wagon, the 3 Series Gran Turismo is a larger car overall, measuring nearly 8 inches longer and more than 3 inches taller.
-The result is a roomier cabin, especially for backseat passengers who enjoy 2.8 inches of extra legroom, and the front and rear seats are positioned higher for easier entry and exit.
+The 3 Series Gran Turismo is a four-door, coupelike hatchback version of BMW's compact luxury car.
+Though styling cues are shared with the 3 Series Sport Wagon, the Gran Turismo is a larger car overall, measuring nearly 8 inches longer and more than 3 inches taller.
+The result is a roomier cabin, especially for backseat passengers who get 2.8 inches of extra legroom.
+The front and rear seats are also positioned higher for easier entry and exit.

 Back to top

-Introduced last year, the ActiveHybrid 3 is a 3 Series sedan with a gas/electric hybrid drivetrain.
+The ActiveHybrid 3 is a 3 Series sedan with a gas/electric hybrid drivetrain.
 Subtle styling cues differentiate the ActiveHybrid 3 from the regular 3 Series.
-There are logos on the rear roof pillars, adaptive xenon high-intensity-discharge headlights, galvanized slats in the twin-kidney grille and matte chrome tailpipes.
+Among them are logos on the rear roof pillars, galvanized slats in the twin-kidney grille and matte chrome tailpipes.

 Select up to three models to compare with the 2015 BMW 335.